Coryx99/DynamicGraspNP/README.md

 ## Validation Case Demonstrations

-The videos in the `videos/` directory illustrate the experimental validation of the proposed control framework.
+The videos in the `videos/` directory illustrate the validation of the proposed control framework.
 They correspond to the evaluation scenarios presented in the paper (see Section V):

 | **Case**                        | **Description**                                                                                                                                                   | **Video File**      |
 |---------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------|